 A stink pervaded the air in a residential district around Ulsoor Lake in central Bangalore.
-Sewage from many parts of the city has been flowing into the lake, depleting oxygen levels in the water, said V. Purushottam, president of a residents’ group.
+Sewage has been flowing into the lake, depleting its oxygen, said V. Purushottam, president of a residents’ group.

 Kiran Kumar, an environmentalist, said water samples were being collected for testing.

 Purushottam said authorities ignored pleas to repair a barrier that was supposed to keep sewage from flowing into the lake.

 The lake is a popular fishing and boating site, but it has been choked with water hyacinth with no effort by authorities to clear it, he said.

 Last year, a toxic froth spilled over to some of Bangalore’s streets due to extreme levels of pollution in Bellandur Lake and flames were seen in another polluted lake in the city, Indian newspapers reported.